Lyon

 Place Bellecour, Lyon

-• Bellecour Square/Place Bellecour: The impressive Place Bellecour was formerly called Place Royal, and with a size of 312×200 meters/1,023×656 feet it is one of the largest open city squares in Europe.
-Here you can see an equestrian statue of French King Louis XIV.
+The impressive Place Bellecour was formerly Place Royal, and with a size of 312×200 metres, it is one of the largest open squares in Europe.
+Place Bellecour is located in the heart of Lyon between the Rhône and Saône rivers.

 Other Attractions